KingGugu/TiCoSeRec/README.md

 ## Datasets

-- Processed Sports dataset is included in `data` folder.
+- Processed Beauty, Sports and Home datasets are included in `data` folder.

   XXX_org_rank: users will maintain the original order.